mrmasterplan/SFrame_meta_tools/README/README_sframe_create_full_cycle.txt

     declarations will be used in commented form.
 The tree-name and the root-file name will be set to default values in the the config.xml file.
 These need to be adjusted for running.

+    In practice, a variable-list like this can be produced from a root-file by the tool root_varlist which is part of this package.
+The resulting list can be edited and used as an input to the full_cycle_creator.

 Test Suite
 ==========